Day Trading in The Netherlands

 Only brokers registered with the AFM can operate legally in the Netherlands.
 For peace of mind, you can find a list of authorized firms on their website.

 As part of the European Union, the Netherlands also follows regulations set by the European Securities and Markets Authority (ESMA).
-This includes MiFID II, which specifically addresses trading with contracts for difference (CFDs) – a popular product with active traders.
+This includes MiFID II, which addresses CFD trading in the Netherlands – popular product with active traders.

 These rules aim to protect you by limiting leverage (borrowing power) and offering negative balance protection, ensuring you can’t lose more than your deposited funds.